 All hazardous products must include a label that has the word "poison", "toxic", "warning", "danger and caution"

 Every Saturday, 8am-4pm at 5601 W. Hallandale Beach Blvd, West Park, FL.
 Proof of residency in the City of Hollywood is required.
 For a full list of accepted materials and more information, click the link above.

-Do a walk-through and look into your dumpster and other garbage bins you have.
-Conduct a waste audit to analyze the volume, composition,weight, and sources of your business or multi-family property's solid waste.
+Do a walk-through to inventory dumpsters, garbage and recycling bins.
+Conduct a waste audit to analyze volume, composition,weight, and sources of your property's solid waste.
 Some haulers are willing to conduct waste audit for their customers.

 Steps to Securing a Recycling Hauler:

-Is your recycler satisfied with the quality of material collected?
+- Is our hauler satisfied with the quality of material collected?